xapi-project/xs-opam/README.md

 local [Opam] setup in order to install XenServer packages.
 See below for an alternative using Docker when you don't want to use [Opam] natively.
-Please be aware that this is not giving you a working XenServer Hypervisor installation because this depends on other components.
-It is most useful for development outside a build system for the complete XenServer Hypervisor distribution.
+Please be aware that this is not giving you a working XenServer installation because this depends on other components.
+It is most useful for development outside a build system for the complete XenServer distribution.

 ```bash
 opam repo add xs-opam https://github.com/xapi-project/xs-opam.git